 During '86 recording sessions Coverdale had trouble with his voice.
 It turned out to be a deviated septum which needed an operation.
 Once recovered, he worked with Heart's Mark Andes and Denny Carmassi but nothing came of it.
 However, a short time later Coverdale came roaring back with "Whitesnake" which he co-composed with Sykes.
 This album contained a re-recorded version of the "life on the road" song "Here I Go Again" and "Is This Love."
 With major success just around the corner Coverdale decided it was time to assemble a new band for touring.

-"Slip of the Tongue," with "Fool For Your Loving" rolled out in '89 and was another commercial success.
+"Slip Of The Tongue," with "Fool For Your Loving" rolled out in '89 and was another commercial success.
 And that more or less concluded the Whitesnake story.
 A Greatest Hits package and "Coverdale and Whitesnake" was released.
-Coverdale briefly linked with Jimmy Page for "Coverdale/Page" but Page did a whole lot better with his former partner Robert Plant.
+Coverdale briefly linked with Jimmy Page for "Coverdale/Page" but Page did a whole lot better with his former Led Zep partner Robert Plant.

 Spanning nearly fifteen years Whitesnake sold a few million records/CDs and created a handful of memorable songs.
 But Whitesnake's greatest legacy was keeping washouts from other groups employed just a little bit longer.
 Anything that postpones the need for a day job is always welcome.